1. What are the office hours?

 - All lots within the City have a maximum impervious surface (i.e. a maximum amount of area covered by house, driveway, outbuildings, patios, etc.) of 30 to 70% of the lot area.

 - Some lots within the City are constrained by environmentally critical areas (e.g. streams, wetlands, steep slopes, etc), which normally require a minimum buffer and setback.
 Depending on the type and quality of the critical area, the combined buffer and setback may range from 30 feet to 230 feet.
 Please note: environmentally critical areas and buffers extend across property lines.

 29. How do I split my lot into two or more lots?

-The first step is to schedule a pre-application conference with the city of Sammamish to discuss the proposed “short subdivision” or “subdivision” (short subdivisions create a total of four or fewer lots).
+The first step is to schedule a pre-application conference with the city of Sammamish to discuss the proposed “short subdivision” or “subdivision” (short subdivisions create a total of nine or fewer lots).
 The pre-application conference form is available here.

 A conceptual map of the proposed new lots should accompany the form, along with a fee.